-“I don’t see myself needing professional translation services anytime soon.”- is probably pretty close to what you’re thinking, if you’ve ever been introduced to the translation industry.
+“I don’t see myself needing professional translation services anytime soon.”- this is probably pretty close to what you’re thinking if you’ve ever been introduced to the translation industry.

 The rapidly growing call for professional language translation services is distributed among a wide scope of functions.
 Here’s a look at some of the fields in which translators and interpreters will be in greatest demand.
 As you read through them, you might see yourself needing an official translation service for at least one of these purposes.

 • Medical Interpretation and Translation.
 The demand for interpreters and translators in the Healthcare field will remain abundant as the US population continues to diversify.
 Frequent reports regarding the shortage of qualified medical interpreters have prompted states like California to call for funding for such services for LEP patients.
 If more states follow suit, demand could skyrocket soon.

 Also needed, are experienced medical translators who can deliver document translation services of patient forms, medical letters, reports, and more- to ensure both doctor and patient are in full understanding of each other.